Medicaid Pay For Assisted Living

 Which Assisted Living Centers Accept Medicaid?

 Some assisted living facilities are not willing to accept Medicaid coverage as payment.
 Therefore, you have to make sure you check if the residence is Medicaid-approved before making your decision.
-Even though the care centre does not accept Medicaid, it may allow third-party caregivers to enter and provide assistance.
+Even though the care center does not accept Medicaid, it may allow third-party caregivers to enter and provide assistance.

 Medicaid will pay the third-party caregiver if they aren’t working for an assisted living facility.
 This alternative is worth considering.
-Make sure you inquire at the care center whether they accept third party caregivers.
+Make sure you inquire at the care center whether they accept third-party caregivers.

 Unfortunately, there is not a national database of assisted living facilities that take Medicaid, therefore, for assistance in finding these homes, contact your local AAA (Area Agency on Aging).

 AAA offices have a list of assisted living facilities that accept Medicaid.
-They will provide a link to a searchable database that includes a list of centres in the state if they do not have one.
+They will provide a link to a searchable database that includes a list of centers in the state if they do not have one.

 Notice that assisted living facilities that accept Medicaid have a limit on the number of available beds for Medicaid-sponsored residents.
 This also means that there are fewer beds for Medicaid recipients.